 How do marijuana taxes work?

-Although prohibited under federal law, marijuana sales are legal and taxed in seven states: Alaska, California, Colorado, Massachusetts, Nevada, Oregon, and Washington.
+Although prohibited under federal law, marijuana sales are legal and taxed in nine states: Alaska, California, Colorado, Illinois, Massachusetts, Michigan, Nevada, Oregon, and Washington.
 Marijuana is legal in Maine and Vermont but neither state has established its tax system yet.
-Michigan voters approved legal and taxable marijuana in November 2018.
 The District of Columbia also legalized marijuana but Congress currently prevents the city from regulating and taxing sales (figure 1).

 Some states also levy their general sales tax on the purchase of marijuana in addition to the excise taxes.